Through the Blue

 Built along the Evian Gulf, the city’s waterside promenade is perfect for slow family strolls and kiddie scoots.
 Start from the iconic 19th century Red House on the northern end, where an assembly of cafes boasting elevated sea views sit beside wide open spaces where giggling children play tag.

 The walk towards the old bridge is lined with trendy cafés and touristy moussaka-touting tavernas on stand-up banners at the entrance.
 The better restaurants are found past the old bridge where it gets quieter on the waterfront.
-Euvous presents well-executed modern dining that’s big on meats, and even more impressive appetisers.
-A few doors down, edgy Tsafaki ouzerie is a top spot for sampling the island’s specialty shellfish and seafood.
+Tsafaki is a modern ouzerie we keep returning to, where Evia’s exceptional shellfish and seafood are the stars of the menu.
+Just a few doors down, Euvous steakhouse pairs beautifully executed meats with a parade of standout appetisers.

 The old drawbridge connects the mainland to the island at the strait’s narrowest point.
 Linger long enough and you might notice the “crazy waters” that confounded Aristotle with water currents that change directions eight times a day.